The Environmental Quality Challenge in Transportation

 Transportation systems move millions of passengers and crew members through enclosed environments every day.
 From buses and trains to cruise ships and passenger vessels, these environments often experience high occupancy, limited ventilation, and constant turnover.

-These factors make maintaining air quality and reducing microbial contamination a growing priority for transportation authorities, fleet operators, and maritime operators alike.
-CASPR Transit provides continuous air and surface pathogen reduction inside transportation environments, helping reduce bacteria, viruses, mold, and odors while vehicles or vessels remain in operation.
+CASPR Transit provides continuous air and surface pathogen reduction inside transportation environments, helping reduce VOC’s, bacteria, viruses, mold, and odors at the source while vehicles or vessels remain in operation.

 • Enclosed cabins with limited ventilation